 With increased emphasis on geothermal development, new exploration methods are needed in order to improve general understanding of geothermal reservoirs, characterize their extent and assess the potential for sustainable utilization and site high producer wells.
 Surface investigations geological, geochemical, and geophysical and reservoir studies indicate that the potential is over 7000 Mwe if fully exploited.
 The geothermal activity is attributed to Neogene volcanic activity which has resulted to the presence of near surface heat generating sources.
 Geothermal fields of the Kenya rift occur in two types of environments.
 The main geothermal fields are associated with Quaternary volcanoes while the second type is associated with fissures that are related to active fault zones.
 In either case, these fields are dissected by numerous rift faults that give rise to a number of geothermal springs and fumaroles.
 Olkaria geothermal field is an intensely faulted field and these structures play a big role in the presence of the geothermal system (Figure 2).

-FIGURE 2: Map showing structural features and volcanic centers in Olkaria Geothermal field that are sensitive to rock temperature, permeability, porosity and salinity of the fluids that are contained in the formations.
+FIGURE 2: Map showing structural features and volcanic centers in Olkaria Geothermal field

 2. GEOPHYSICAL EXPLORATION METHODS USED IN OLKARIA